 The perches inside the cage need to be strategically located.
 Perches that are placed above bowls will result in contaminated food and water.
 It is important that everything be paced in such a way that the birds cannot poop on their equipment.
 Avoid placing toys above each other as they can easily collect droppings.

 The perches need to be sized different as well.
 Perches that are the same diameter throughout the cage do not properly exercise the parrot’s feet.
-Make sure all perches are sized differently.
+Make sure all perches are sized differently for this reason.
 Eucalyptus branches are ideal; however, they need to be cleaned and wash properly to remove pesticides and bacteria.
 If you use other types of tree branches be sure to do research to ensure it is not poisonous.
 Anything placed inside a cage will usually be chewed.
+Also, it’s important to note there are many other perches that can be used for your ringneck parrot.
+Some of the many perches that can be used are ropes, swings, and clip on perches.
+Ringnecks are very creative birds and will even use their food trays as perches.

 Though you might be tempted to place all your bird’s toys inside his cage do not.
 This will overcrowd the cage.
 Instead, rotate the toys weekly to avoid boredom.
 Lots of toys placed inside the cage will quickly become dirty and take up space.
 Toys should never be placed below the perch line, because as stated above, they will get dirty.